Scopes & Access

 Data Environments

-Please note that the Dexcom Web API enables developers to connect their apps with Dexcom CGM data, but it does not automatically grant these apps access to Dexcom user data.
-Within an app, developers implement a mechanism for users to connect their Dexcom account to the app, which requires user authentication and HIPAA authorization (via OAuth 2.0) for data access to occur.
+The Dexcom API enables developers to connect their apps with Dexcom CGM data, but it does not automatically grant these apps access to Dexcom user data in production.
+Within an app, developers implement a mechanism for users to connect their Dexcom account to the app, which requires user authentication (via OAuth 2.0) and HIPAA authorization for data access to occur.
 The workflow for this process is detailed in the Authentication section.
 Data privacy is paramount, and use of third-party applications by Dexcom users is opt-in.
 Users can revoke their authorization at any time at Dexcom.com by signing into their account and changing their authorizations in Permissions.
 Dexcom will promptly terminate providing further personal information to the client application, but any information previously provided to the developer's app will not be affected by this revocation.

 Scopes